 Our mission

-We started the Jeffrey F. Birkel Foundation to fundraise for the ALS Association, ALS United, and ALS Research.
+We started the Jeffrey F. Birkel Foundation to fundraise for the ALS Association, ALS United, and ALS research.
 Before his diagnosis, Jeff was an avid distance runner (he's run 10 marathons and one Grand Canyon Rim-to-Rim).
-In 2005, Jeff ran the Boston Marathon and helped raise funds for MPD research, a rare disease with which a dear friend and co-worker had been diagnosed.
+In 2005, Jeff ran the Boston Marathon and helped raise funds for MPD research, a rare disease with which a dear friend and coworker had been diagnosed.
 Now Jeff wants to turn his diagnosis into an opportunity to raise funds for ALS, which, like MPD, is rare and under-funded.

 Why donate?

 In order to get a pushchair (“Duo Team”) entry, the Birkel family needed to go through the Boston Marathon’s charity program and fundraise a certain amount.
 We’re proud to announce that in December 2024, The ALS Association and the Boston Athletic Association granted entry bibs to all three for the 129th running of the Boston Marathon on April 21st, 2025!
-We’re also happy to report that in November, the Foundation achieved its original donation goal of $20,000 for the ALS Association, thus meeting their fundraising commitment!
+We’re also happy to report that in November, the Foundation had achieved its original goal of $20,000 to the ALS Association meeting their fundraising commitment!
 Many thanks to our generous donors!
 There’s no reason to stop there, though.
 We want to continue fundraising as much as we can, all the way up until the marathon finish line!

 10 marathons